-If you think that addiction is only harmful to an addict then you’ve never loved an addict.
+If you think that addiction is only harmful to an addict then you’ve never loved one.
 I’ve heard way too many times,”Who cares?
 It’s their life and if they want to kill themselves then let them.”
 No!
 That’s wrong in so many ways.
 I don’t care what you say – call me too involved, nosey, or even hopeless.
 It’s our responsibility as the human species to care for other humans.
 Every single act of kindness can make a difference.
-It’s important to acknowledge that an addict’s decision aren’t only affecting themselves, but their families as well.
-I know from personal experience the pain and suffering felt when someone you love is making terrible decisions and when you’re watching their lives slowly fade to black.
+It’s important to acknowledge that an addict’s decisions aren’t only affecting themselves, but their families as well.
+I know from personal experience the pain and suffering felt when someone you love is making terrible decisions and when you’re watching as their lives slowly fade to black.
 I’ve never felt as much sadness as when I saw someone I used to love, someone that I always respected, in jail, about 20 lbs lighter.
 It broke my heart to see him lose his inhibitions, his looks, his great reputation.
 An addict isn’t the only one that suffers – everyone that’s ever loved them feels the pain.

 10. It’s not easy to love an addict, but they need to be loved.